aarushkx/saben/README.md

 ## Notes

 - Character limits for names, usernames, emails, and avatars will be defined in future updates.
-- Additional features, such as editing profiles and sorting replies, will be implemented in subsequent development phases.
+- Additional features, such as editing profiles, sorting replies, deleteing questions and replies, and deleting account will be implemented in subsequent development phases.

 ---